-In the lab, knowing well the equipment and choosing it wisely is essential: it is part of the good practice.
+In the lab, knowing the equipment well and choosing it wisely is essential: this is part of good laboratory practice.
 It is a prerequisite in order to obtain reliable analysis results.

-Among the equipments available in a chemistry lab, the glassware is very important.
+Among the equipment available in a chemistry lab, the glassware is very important.
 Several types of glassware exist.

 The distinction is made between:

-Furthermore, there is a precision glassware to measure a precise contained volume (noted In, for Inside) and a precision glassware to measure a precise delivered volume (noted Ex, for Expulse).
+Furthermore, there is precision glassware to measure precise contained volumes (noted In) and precision glassware to measure precise delivered volumes (noted Ex).

 In addition, depending on the level of precision of the glassware, there are two classes:

-For some applications (e.g. with glass-attacking liquids such as hydrofluoric acid), it is better to use plastic material instead of glass.
+For some applications (e.g. with liquids that attack glass such as hydrofluoric acid), it is preferable to use plastic material instead of glass.

 Several types of glass exist in glassware used in chemistry:

-Borosilicate glass, very used in laboratories.
+Borosilicate glass, very widely used in laboratories.
 This type of glass is acknowledged worldwide: ranked 3.3 DIN ISO 3585.
 It is made of silica SiO2 (80 %), boric oxide B2O3 (13 %), and small amounts of alkalis (sodium oxide Na2O potassium oxide K2O: 4 %) and alumina Al2O3 (2.3%).
 Its thermal expansion is moderate, therefore its tolerance to thermal shock is good.
-Its chemical tolerance to acids (except FH and H3PO4 ) is also good – however it does not tolerate well the bases.
+Its chemical tolerance to acids (except FH and H3PO4 ) is also good – however it does not tolerate bases very well.